olleholmgren/nightwish-blog/README.md

 #### Admin
 - As an Admin, I want to be able to verify the posts before they are visible at the PLATFORM, in order to avoid for example foul or abusive language or even harassment.

+## Languages and technologies
+- HTML: Used for structuring all the templates on the site.
+- CSS: Utilized to provide additional styling to the site.
+- JavaScript: Used to be able to collapse the nav bar whilst using on smaller screens.
+- Bootstrap: Utilized to style the website, ensuring responsiveness and interactivity.
+- Python: Implemented to deliver functionality to the site.
+All written code in the class-based models, views, admin, forms etc are written in Python.
+- Django: Utilized as the backend logic framework for the project, enabling rapid and secure development.
+- Django Packages:
+    - Summernote: Utilized as a text editor.
+    - Allauth: Employed for authentication, registration, and account management.
+    - Crispy Forms: Used for styling forms.

+- Git: Used for version control, with the Gitpod terminal being utilized to commit changes to Git and push them to GitHub.
+- GitHub: Employed to store the project's code after pushing it from the workspace.
+- Heroku: Utilized for deploying the live project.
+- PostgreSQL: Database that is used through Heroku.
+- Lucid Chart: Used to create diagrams and use case for the project.
+- Chrome Developer Tools: Utilized for inspecting page elements, debugging and troubleshooting.The Lighthouse extension installed in the Chrome Browser was used to generate the performance report.
+- Google Fonts
+- Font Awesome